Leonidas of Epirus: Advice

 On one occasion, when Alexander attended a sacrifice, he threw large quantities of incense on the fire, Leonidas admonished him to "be more sparing of it till you have conquered the country where it grows."
 Alexander sent him afterwards from Asia 600 talents' weight of incense and myrrh, "that he might no longer be penurious" (so ran the message) "in his offerings to the gods."
-It may be questioned whether the rough discipline of Leonidas was not carried further than was altogether beneficial to Alexander's character.